The Fields Sculpture Park and Architecture Omi

 Contact and General Inquiries

 The Charles B. Benenson Visitors Center and Gallery is an important public venue for information regarding The Fields Sculpture Park, while accommodating concerts, lectures, readings and dance recitals developed during the Omi residency programs.
-It includes a spacious 1500 square foot gallery for paintings, sculpture and video exhibitions, and is home to the adult and children's art education programs.
+Designed by Kathleen Triem and Peter Franck of FT Architecture, it includes a spacious 1500 square foot gallery for paintings, sculpture and video exhibitions, and is home to the adult and children's art education programs.

 Picnic Area and Bicycles: You may choose to view the park on one of our bicycles or on foot.
 Picnic tables and seating areas are located throughout the park for your enjoyment.